22 April 2008

-UltraTech Cement Limited, an Aditya Birla Group company today announced its financial results for the quarter and year ended 31 March 2007.
+UltraTech Cement Limited, an Aditya Birla Group Company today announced its financial results for the quarter and year ended 31 March 2008.

-The company produced 3.81 mmt of clinker (3.47 mmt) and 4.17 mmt of cement (4.01 mmt).
-The capacity utilisation stood at 113 per cent compared to 102 per cent in the corresponding period of the previous year.
+The company produced 4.22 mmt of cement (4.17 mmt).
+Effective capacity utilisation at 113 per cent was on par with the corresponding period of the previous year.

-Variable cost increased by over 7 per cent during FY07, and around 11 per cent for Q4FY07.
-This was mainly on account of an escalation in the cost of raw materials, consequent to mounting freight charges and the cost of imported coal.
+Variable cost increased by over 8 per cent during FY08 mainly on account of escalation in the cost of raw materials, mounting freight charges and the cost of imported coal.

-Ready mix concrete is likely to see substantial growth in the years to come.
-Recognising the opportunities that this business will offer, the company is setting up ready mix concrete plants in various places in the country.
+15 ready mix concrete plants have been set up in FY08 across the country.
+Recognising the opportunities that this business offers, the company is focussed on setting up additional ready mix concrete plants.

 For more information, contact: